eBay Best Offers for sellers: your key to unlocking maximum sales on eBay

 4. Make sure the key words in your listing are spelled correctly.

-You’d think this would be pretty basic, but there are tons of listings on eBay that have spelling mistakes the item’s key descriptive words (such as the brand or model name).
+You’d think this would be pretty basic, but there are tons of listings on eBay that have spelling mistakes in the item’s key descriptive words (such as the brand or model name).
 And it’s a bigger deal than you might realize.

 You see, when people search for the correctly-spelled terms, listings with incorrect variations usually won’t show up.
 And if buyers can’t find your listing, that’s a HUGE problem.
 As your misspelled listing goes on without a decent amount of attention or offers, and you become desperate to sell, you end up giving away a lot of bargaining power to the few buyers who manage to find it.